All Episodes

 Ladies and gentlemen, I was misinformed.

-The British mandate for Palestine Dates Back to 1922.
+The British mandate for Palestine dates back to 1922.

-The British mandate for Palestine dates back to 1922, and it was meant to be payback for Jewish help in uh in or Arab help rather meant to be payback for Arab help in uh in World War One.
+The British mandate for Palestine dates back to 1922, and it was meant to be payback for Jewish help in, or Arab help rather, meant to be payback for Arab help in World War I. Speaking of global warming, the New York Daily News had a story.

-This is from last summer, and I I we're just surfacing here from our archives.
+And we're just surfacing here from our archives.

-Documents released Friday by the Nixon Presidential Library show that members of Nixon's inner circle discussed the possibilities of global warming more than 30 years ago.
+Just to put some of this stuff in perspective, last summer, documents released Friday by the Nixon Presidential Library show that members of Nixon's inner circle discussed the possibilities of global warming more than 30 years ago.

 Daniel Patrick Moynihan walked into Nixon's office and told him that we're going nuts producing carbon dioxide.

-We're gonna have sea levels going nuts.
+We're going to have sea levels going nuts.

 Nixon was told this.

-Advisor Daniel Patrick Mornihan, notable as a Democrat in that administration, urged Nixon to initiate a worldwide system of monitoring carbon dioxide in the atmosphere decades before the issue of global warming came to the public's attention.
+Advisor Daniel Patrick Moynihan, notable as a Democrat in that administration, urged Nixon to initiate a worldwide system of monitoring carbon dioxide in the atmosphere decades before the issue of global warming came to the public's attention.

 There is widespread agreement carbon dioxide content will rise 25% by 2000, Moynihan wrote in a September 1969 memo.